adrianmay/rhaboo/README.md

 It's highly portable because it only relies on HTML5's localStorage.
 So you can use it on these browsers: http://caniuse.com/#feat=namevalue-storage

 Persistence code is deferred with setTimeout so the user interface remains snappy even when a lot of data changes are occuring.

+When Rhaboo is unable to succesfully write to localStorage or sessionStorage, it will fallback to using [MemoryStorage](http://download.github.io/memorystorage/), memory-backed storage that implements the [Web Storage API](http://www.w3.org/TR/webstorage/), making it a drop-in replacement for `localStorage` and `sessionStorage` in environments where these are not available.
+One scenario in which localStorage is not available on modern browsers is Safari's Private Browsing mode, which caps localStorage at a quota of 0 bytes, making it effectively unusable.
+But Rhaboo is capable of dealing with this, making it a very robust way of working with Web Storage.
+Stored data won't survive page reloads, but it would be destroyed when the Private Browsing mode ends anyway.
+MemoryStorage is included in the Rhaboo distribution, so no need for extra libraries on the page.

 Quick Installation
 ------------------